All visits to Clarence House are by guided tour, lasting 45 minutes.

 Eating and drinking are not permitted at Clarence House.
 You will be asked to place drinks and food in closed bags before being admitted.
 Food and drink are not available for purchase at Clarence House.

-Photography, filming and the use of mobile phones are not permitted in Clarence House or its grounds.
+Photography, filming including the use of wearable devices are not permitted in Clarence House or its grounds.

 For safety reasons, pushchairs cannot be taken into Clarence House.
 They must be left at the entrance and reclaimed at the end of the visit.